-You should have at least taken an introductory module in statistics (and/or econometrics) in your previous degree programme.
-Basic knowledge of linear algebra, calculating probabilities and distribution theory are expected.
+You should have completed modules with at least 10 ECTS in statistics and/or econometrics in your previous degree programme.
+These completed modules must have provided students with inferential statistics („inductive statistics“).
+Moreover, basic knowledge of linear algebra, calculating probabilities and distribution theory are expected.
 As the Master's degree programme has a strong empirical focus, you should have an interest in statistics.

 I don't have a Bachelor's degree in business and economics.
 What previous knowledge of economics do I need?

-You should have at least sufficient basic knowledge of business studies and economics acquired through introductory modules or modules in business and economics as minor subjects (20 ECTS credits, of which at least 5 credits should be in business and 5 in economics).
-For economics, you are required to have knowledge of indifference curve analysis and optimisation as taught by standard textbooks on microeconomics (such as Pindyck/Rubinfeld: Mikroökonomie, chap.
+You should have at least sufficient basic knowledge of economics acquired through introductory modules or modules in economics as minor subjects (at least 10 ECTS).
+You are required to have knowledge of indifference curve analysis and optimisation as taught by standard textbooks on microeconomics (such as Pindyck/Rubinfeld: Mikroökonomie, chap.
 1–9).

-Above average university degree in economics or above average university degree in social sciences with basic knowledge of statistics and economics (business studies and economics).
+Above average university degree in business and economics or social sciences with basic knowledge of economics and statistics/econometrics.
 Applicants who are in the final stages of their first degree programme may also be admitted.
 For Bachelor's degree students, a minimum of 135 ECTS credits are required for this.

 Degree type: Master of Science (MSc)